vtex/faststore/apps/docs/docs/reference/sdk/getting-started-faststore-sdk.md

 ## Usage

 The FastStore SDK makes available different functions that help you manage key [ecommerce features](/reference/sdk/faststore-sdk).
-To use them, simply import them from `@faststore/sdk`.
+To use them, import them from `@faststore/sdk`.

 Below you can see a generic example of how to import and use a hypothetic SDK hook called `useHook`.